 Over the years, we’ve seen an increase in buy to let mortgage applications, despite the government’s attempt to slow landlords down.
-The introduction of stamp duty and changes in tax has only highlighted why buy to let is such a good investment.
-With stock market volatility and an ever increasing rental demand, buy to let is becoming ever more attractive to investors.
+The introduction of stamp duty and changes in tax have only highlighted why buy to let is such a good investment.
+With stock market volatility and ever-increasing rental demand, buy to let is becoming more attractive to investors.

 Our advisors specialise in buy to let mortgages and really look at maximising your returns, as that’s what buy to let investment is about.
 Finding a property at a great price is one part of the equation, the second part is all about how your mortgage is structured.
 After all, it’s the mortgage product that will really determine how much you’ll cash flow every month.

 Please note, this guide is written for both newbies and veteran landlords, as our expert mortgage advisors can help anyone with a buy to let mortgage.
 Explore our guide for further information, or request a call back from an expert mortgage advisor now.

 If you have a portfolio and require a portfolio mortgage, you may want to explore our Commercial Finance section.Enquire Now

 A buy to let mortgage is simply a mortgage that is solely used in order to purchase a property and then let it to tenants.
 Buy to let mortgages differ to other mortgages, such as residential mortgages, where you’d be living in the property yourself once purchased.

 Buy to let mortgage products also have different rates, which are usually quite attractive.
 Borrowers also have more flexibility with a buy to let mortgage, in terms of how the mortgage is repaid to the bank.
 This will be explored further down the page.

 Can I get a buy to let mortgage?

 There are quite a few factors that lenders will assess when looking at a buy to let mortgage application.
 We’ve broken these down into digestible chunks below.